Sean Dorsey (he/him)

-Eric Garcia (Production Coordinator) is a choreographer, performer, filmmaker, teacher, and activist whose feet are deeply rooted in the Bay Area.
-He is the Co-Artistic Director of detour dance, a devised performance company, and the San Francisco Tiny Dance Film Festival.
-He is also the Festival Coordinator withthe San Francisco Transgender Film Festival.
-He has previously served as a Development Associate for Quinn Associates, and has held administrative/production positions for organizations such as Dancers’ Group, Z Space, Institute on Aging, and CounterPULSE.
-Eric hosts a monthly drag cabaret at Make Out Room and a more sporadically at The Rite Spot.
-Inspired by personal narrative and storytelling, Eric has collaboratively worked with groups of incarcerated men, senior adults, LGBTQ youth, and self-identified non-dancers on various performance projects.
+Eric Garcia is an arts administrator, choreographer, and drag queen whose feet are deeply rooted in the Bay Area.
+He is the Co-Artistic Director of Detour Dance, an ensemble that produces original devised theater works, hosts performance-based investigative workshops, and presents the annual Tiny Dance Film Festival.
+He is also the Festival Coordinator with the San Francisco Transgender Film Festival.
+Eric hosts and performs at drag cabarets and clubs all around the Bay Area as Churro Nomi.
 He was a 2016-17 Emerging Arts Professionals Fellow, was nominated for an 2016 Isadora Duncan Dance Award and was the recipient of the Margaret Jenkins Dance Company’s 2017 CHIME Award.
 WWW.DETOURDANCE.COM